ampproject/worker-dom/README.md

 ## Which JavaScript APIs can I use?

 Currently, most DOM elements and their properties are supported.
 DOM query APIs like `querySelector` have partial support.
 Browser APIs like History are not implemented yet.
 Please see the API support matrix [here](web_compat_table.md).

+## Which Browsers are supported?

+In general we support the latest two versions of major browsers like Chrome, Firefox, Edge, Safari, Opera and UC Browser.
+We support desktop, phone, tablet and the web view version of these respective browsers.

+Beyond that, we aim for very wide browser support and we accept fixes for all browsers with market share greater than 1 percent.

+In particular, we try to maintain "it might not be perfect but isn't broken"-support for IE 11, iOS 8, the Android 4.0 system browser and Chrome 41.

 ## Local Development